POST CSR Generation Generate

 A string indicating the elliptic curve for the requested alternate key.
 This field is in the endpoint for future support.
 CSR generation with ECC as a secondary key is not supported at this time. |

-AlternativeKeyLength | Body | An integer indicating the desired alternative key size of the certificate to be requested with the CSR. |
+An integer indicating the desired alternative key size of the certificate to be requested with the CSR.
+For the currently supported AlternativeKeyType values, the supported AlternativeKeyLength values are 0 or null. |

 AlternativeKeyType | Body |